bobekos/SimpleBarcodeScanner/README.md

 Enable autofocus.
 Default value is true.

 ```
-.setPreviewSize(640, 480)
+.setPreviewSize(width, height)
 ```

 Set preview size for the camera source.
 The given preview size is calculated to the closet value from camera available sizes.
+Default values are the display dimensions.

 ```
 .drawOverlay()